Identity-and-Access-Management-Architect Practice Test Questions

 D. Passwordless authentication cannot be supported because the mobile phone receiving one-time password (OTP) needs to match the number on the contact record.

-universal container plans to develop a custom mobile app for the sales team that will use salesforce for authentication and access management.
+Universal container plans to develop a custom mobile app for the sales team that will use salesforce for authentication and access management.
 The mobile app access needs to be restricted to only the sales team.
 What would be the recommended solution to grant mobile app access to sales users?

 A. Use a custom attribute on the user object to control access to the mobile app